Udbhavbisarya23/Table_Detection_Structure_Recogntion/README.md

 ## Steps to Run code
 Let us consider the Track A dataset, a similar process must be emplyed for the TrackB dataset
 <br />
 1.The dataset must be organized into an images folder and an annotations folder.
-The images folder should contain all the jpeg files and the annotations folder should contain all the xml files
+The images folder should contain all the jpeg files and the annotations folder should contain all the xml files<br />
-2. This should now be upladed to google drive to allow it to be run on colab
+2. This should now be upladed to google drive to allow it to be run on colab<br />
-3. Once done, run the colab notebook and mount your drive to colab
+3. Once done, run the colab notebook and mount your drive to colab<br />
-4. Now, change the img_dir_path variable in the ground_truth_to_COCO function and xml_files variable to the images and annotations files respectively
+4. Now, change the img_dir_path variable in the ground_truth_to_COCO function and xml_files variable to the images and annotations files respectively<br />
-5. Update the json_file variable to the desired output json file location
+5. Update the json_file variable to the desired output json file location<br />
-6. Change accordingly in the load_data function which can be seen below
+6. Change accordingly in the load_data function which can be seen below<br />
-7. Model is now ready!
+7. Model is now ready!<br />